š Last updated: April 11, 2025

 That brings a few new responsibilities, like keeping the content regularly updated for those who already paid, writing a welcome letter for MEAP readers, and starting to work with the marketing team on how to promote the book and raise awareness about it.

 The episode I appeared in, titled sarcastically How to make mistakes in Go, was really well received.
-That was another interesting signal that writing about mistakes was a compelling angle.
+That was another interesting signal that talking about mistakes was a compelling angle.

 Choosing a Book Cover